-Our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially own over 78.6% of our outstanding common stock prior to this offering and the concurrent private placement and will continue to own a majority of our common stock following this offering and the concurrent private placement.
+Our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially own over % of our outstanding common stock prior to this offering and will continue to own a majority of our common stock following this offering.
 As a result, these persons, acting together, would be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets, or other significant corporate transactions.